 3. Take advantage of impulse

 Most purchases customers make aren’t planned in advance; some estimates have the figure as high as 74 per cent.
 This is something you will depend on when it comes to POS marketing, but it’s ls something that needs planning out.
 You want to make sure the products your customers see in your POS marketing area are the ones they’re most likely to impulse buy.

 You aren’t going to be able to know what these are for certain until you test them, but you have to start somewhere and that means using a bit of common sense, as well as thinking outside the box.
 One good option is to take the most common type of item you sell, and think about what items go with it that customers might not have thought of.
 If you sell kitchenware, for example, your POS marketing area might be the place to display items like coasters, napkins and other supplementary items.

 Make use of your space

-It can be a good idea to separate out your POS areas.
-For example, while customers are queuing they will be bored, and might be attracted by interactive media like magazines, books or DVDs.
+It can be a good idea to separate out your POS marketing areas.
+For example, while customers are queuing they will be bored, and might be attracted by interactive media like magazines or books.
 At the tills, they won’t be able to dedicate time to browsing so you’ll want to focus on small impulse items they can decide to buy in a split-second.